 b.
 Choose Comfrey or Borage — They are both herbs that produce fertilizer, mulch, and nectar, and are excellent at attracting beneficial insects.
 Read more about comfrey here.

 c.
-Choose Oregano or Chives — They are both aromatic pest confusers, which means that their strong scents will repel pests.
-They both can also take a little bit of foot traffic, which will be helpful during harvest time.
+Choose Oregano or Chives — They are both aromatic pest confusers, which means that their strong scents repel pests.
+They both can also take a little bit of foot traffic, which is helpful during harvest time.

 d.
-White Clover — It is an excellent source of nitrogen, an essential nutrient for healthy fruit production, and is also often used in orchards as a walkable ground cover.
-Here’s my source for white clover seeds.
+White Clover — It is an excellent source of nitrogen, an essential nutrient for healthy fruit production, and is often used in orchards as a walkable ground cover.

 Remember to try your own experiments.
-Do you have a favorite plant that attracts pollinators and beneficial insects?
+Do you have a favorite plant that can be chopped back often to create mulch or that attracts pollinators and beneficial insects?
 Give it a try!

-Note: Be sure to only step inside the drip line when it’s absolutely necessary for harvesting or pruning.
-Otherwise, stay outside the drip line to reduce soil compaction.
+Note: Only step inside the drip line when it’s absolutely necessary for harvesting or pruning.
+Otherwise, stay outside the drip line to reduce soil compaction under the tree.

-Now, go forth and create some mini ecosystems (guilds) on your micro-farm!
+Now, go forth and create some fruit tree guilds (mini ecosystems) on your micro-farm!